dylanesque/Cheatsheets/react.md

 > 'React may batch multiple setState() calls into a single update for performance.'

--Using functions can circumvent the aforementioned effect
+- Using functions can circumvent the aforementioned effect

 ## Extensibility and Advanced Use Cases

--State can be set initially with a default value that is either hard-coded, or passed in as a prop.
+- State can be set initially with a default value that is either hard-coded, or passed in as a prop.

--One useful pattern surrounding lazy initialization is to check for an existing value before loading an initial value, like so:
+- One useful pattern surrounding lazy initialization is to check for an existing value before loading an initial value, like so:
 `() => window.localStorage.getItem('name') || initialName`

 - When you have state that depends on other pieces of state, make sure you're dealing with that by deriving state instead of syncing it, as discussed in [this article](https://kentcdodds.com/blog/dont-sync-state-derive-it)

 ## Lifting State

--When it comes to the question of 'where does state live?', the way to go is to keep it as close to where it's being used as possible, which is in the closest common parent when children share state.
+- When it comes to the question of 'where does state live?', the way to go is to keep it as close to where it's being used as possible, which is in the closest common parent when children share state.

 ## useRef